Help for possible post-COVID side effects

 “I’m gradually feeling better, although I can’t do much and need my son to cook for me.”

-If you get tired easily and you run out of energy
+If you feel exhausted and run out of energy easily

 Remember, you can use breathing techniques to help you do things if you get breathless when you’re more active.